P2PModels/amara-proxy-api/README.md

 A Node.js server to connect to Amara API so we can avoid CORS policy.

-The local server is publicly-exposed to the Internet by using [ngrok](https://ngrok.com/)

 ## Set up

 Navigate into the `amara-api-proxy` directory